dat3Cph/material/docs/deepdive-1/exercises/day-1.md

 1.3 **Stream Processing:**

-- Use the Stream API to perform the following operations on the collection of books:
+Use the Stream API to perform the following operations on the collection of books:

-  - Find the average rating of all books.
+1. Find the average rating of all books.
-  - Filter and display books published after a specific year.
+2. Filter and display books published after a specific year.
-  - Sort books by rating in descending order.
+3. Sort books by rating in descending order.
-  - Find and display the title of the book with the highest rating.
+4. Find and display the title of the book with the highest rating.
-  - Group books by author and calculate the average rating for each author's books.
+5. Group books by author and calculate the average rating for each author's books.
-  - Calculate the total number of pages for all books (assuming each book has a fixed number of pages).
+6. Calculate the total number of pages for all books (assuming each book has a fixed number of pages).

-1.4 **Chaining and Composition:**
+### Hints

+#### Chaining and Composition

 Chain multiple Stream operations together to perform complex tasks, such as filtering and sorting.

-1.5 **Collecting Results:**
+#### Collecting Results

 Use terminal operations like `collect`, `forEach`, or `reduce` to collect and display the results of your Stream operations.

+#### Structure your code

 Here's a simplified example of what the code structure might look like: